How to Plan Strategic Changes Carefully

 The more they buy into the vision for change and the level of change urgency, the more dedicated they will be to accomplishing its ends.

-With everyone on board, work together to explore the systems, mindsets, structures, and work flows that may need tweaking in order to realize the business objectives.
+With everyone on board, work together to explore the systems, mindsets, structures, and business practices that may need tweaking in order to realize the business objectives.
 Are there any roles or responsibilities that need to shift?
 How will you measure progress?
 What benchmarks need to be put in place?
 How often will you need to check in as a team?

 The Bottom Line